Where does the money for the HomeWarming program come from?

 Is the program really at no charge?

-If we discover that upgrades like draft-proofing and insulation will help reduce your heating and power bills, we’ll install the upgrades at absolutely no cost to you.
+If we discover that upgrades like draft-proofing and insulation will help substantially reduce your heating and power bills as well as make you feel more comfortable at home, we’ll install the upgrades at absolutely no cost to you.
 (Seriously – if you qualify, it’s free and really not too good to be true.)

 I know someone else who was in HomeWarming, and their house got a lot more work done.
 Why?